 Hidden Depression Risks

 There are many reasons to seek support if someone is hiding their depression, including the fact that there are risks associated with someone hiding their depression.
-These risks include health risks, as well as mental health and failed relationships or job stressors.
+These include physical health risks, exacerbation of mental health issues, and increased likelihood of relationship or occupational challenges.

 Untreated depression can increase the risk of: